Star Wars: The Force Awakens: Development

 Several directors were considered, including David Fincher, Brad Bird, Jon Favreau, and Guillermo del Toro.
-Bird was reportedly "top choice" to helm the film, but his commitments to Tomorrowland forced him to withdraw.
+Bird was reportedly the "top choice" to helm the film, but his commitments to Tomorrowland forced him to withdraw.
 Matthew Vaughn was an early candidate for the job, even dropping out of X-Men: Days of Future Past in favor for the film.
 Colin Trevorrow was also under consideration by the studio, while Ben Affleck and Neill Blomkamp passed on the project.
 After a suggestion by Steven Spielberg to Kennedy, J. J. Abrams was named director in January 2013, with Lawrence Kasdan and Simon Kinberg as project consultants.
 Kasdan worked to convince Abrams to direct the film after the filmmaker initially rejected the offer.
 Arndt worked on the script for eight months, but said he needed 18 more, which was more time than Disney or Abrams could give him.
 The production announced Arndt's exit from the project on October 24, 2013.
 That same day, Kasdan and Abrams took over script duties, both of whom planned the story while walking in Santa Monica, California, New York City, Paris, and London.
 The first draft was completed in six weeks.
 Abrams said the key to the film was that it return to the roots of the first Star Wars films and be based more on emotion than explanation.
 In January 2014, Abrams confirmed that the script was complete.
 In April 2014, Lucasfilm clarified that Episodes VII–IX would not feature storylines from the Star Wars expanded universe, though other elements could be included, as with the TV series Star Wars Rebels.

 Abrams stated that he purposely withheld some plot elements from The Force Awakens, such as Rey and Finn's last names and backgrounds.
 Kennedy admitted that "we haven't mapped out every single detail [of the sequel trilogy] yet", but said that Abrams was collaborating with The Last Jedi director Rian Johnson, and that Johnson would work with The Rise of Skywalker's then-director Colin Trevorrow to ensure a smooth transition and that "everybody's got a say in how we move forward with this".
 Daisy Ridley later recounted that J. J. Abrams had written drafts for episodes 8 and 9.